Welcome.

 Get the facts.

 Mainers approaching the end of life deserve medical care that maximizes their comfort, respects their values, and addresses their fears and concerns while continually seeking to optimize meaningful quality of life.
-Goals, preferences, and priorities surrounding care at the end of life are unique and vary from patient to patient.
-When faced with life-threatening illness, some patients want aggressive life-prolonging interventions to the very end.
-Many want comfort measures only.
-Still others, seeking to control the time and manner of death, find reassurance in having a lethal prescription available to them, even if they choose not to use it.
+Goals, preferences, and priorities surrounding care at the end of life are unique and vary from person to person.

-Maine’s Death with Dignity Act is fully compatible with hospice and palliative care.
+Maine’s Death with Dignity Act is fully compatible with other end-of-life care, including hospice.
 It is one component of a continuum of care.
-A vast majority of patients (about 90%) who choose death with dignity are also enrolled in and receiving hospice care at the time of their death.
+A vast majority of patients (about 90%) who choose medical aid in dying are also enrolled in and receiving hospice care at the time of their death.

 It’s your death.
 Go ahead, take charge.